By Rick Steves

 Europe's electrical system is different from ours in two ways: the voltage of the current and the shape of the plug.
 But since most modern gadgets are "dual voltage" — meaning they work on both American and European current — these days most travelers don't need to do anything more than pack a few inexpensive plug adapters.

 American appliances run on 110 volts, while European appliances are 220 volts.
-Newer travel accessories and electronic gadgets are “dual voltage,” which means they work on both American and European current.
-If you see a range of voltages printed on the item or its plug (such as “110–220”), you’re OK in Europe.
+Today's gadgets are "dual voltage," which means they work on both American and European current.
+If you see a range of voltages printed on the item or its plug (such as "110–220"), you're OK in Europe.
 Some older appliances have a voltage switch marked 110 (US) and 220 (Europe) — switch it to 220 as you pack.

 Some budget hotel rooms have only one electrical outlet, occupied by the lamp.
 Hardware stores in Europe sell cheap three-way plug adapters that let you keep the lamp on while you charge your camera battery and smartphone.